-- 2 tablespoons maple syrup (or sugar, honey)
+- 2 tablespoons maple syrup (or sugar or honey)

 - 1 teaspoon vanilla

-- In a medium size mixing bowl, sift together flour, flax meal, baking powder, cinnamon, and salt.
+- In a medium mixing bowl, sift together the flour, flax meal, baking powder, cinnamon, and salt.

-- In a separate bowl, combine maple syrup, vanilla, applesauce, and milk.
-Slowly mix in half of the liquid into dry bowl, stirring continuously, and the rest ¼ cup at a time to avoid a runny batter (not all gluten free mixes are the same see note below).
+- In a separate bowl, combine the maple syrup, vanilla, applesauce, and milk.
+Slowly mix half of the liquid into the dry ingredients, stirring continuously, and the rest ¼ cup at a time to avoid a runny batter.
 Mix until you get the lumps out of the batter.
-You don't want it to be too thick or too runny.
-There's a happy medium and 1 cup + 2 isn tablespoons should be just about right.

-- On a greased, heated griddle over medium heat (or pan on your stovetop), begin to cook pancakes about a ¼ cup of the batter for each one.
+- On your griddle, begin to cook the pancakes, using about ¼ cup of the batter for each one.

-- Cook 1-2 minutes until they start to bubble around the edges, and flip.
-Cook for another 1-2 minutes.
-Remove from pan and serve.
+- Cook for 1 to 2 minutes, until they start to bubble around the edges, and flip.
+Cook for another 1 to 2 minutes.
+Remove from the griddle, and serve.